Saoussen-CH/mas-a2a-gcp/README.md

 ## Overview

-AI Creative Studio is a **flexible multi-agent orchestration system** that creates complete social media campaigns.
-It uses an intelligent orchestrator (Creative Director) that coordinates 5 specialist agents to handle everything from market research to project planning.
+AI Creative Studio demonstrates **distributed multi-agent orchestration** for creating complete social media campaigns.
+It showcases the A2A protocol with an intelligent orchestrator (Creative Director) deployed on Vertex AI Agent Engine that coordinates 5 specialist agents running on Cloud Run to handle everything from market research to project planning with Notion integration.

 ### Key Features

+- 🌐 **Distributed Multi-Agent System**: Orchestrator on Vertex AI Agent Engine coordinates 5 remote specialist agents on Cloud Run
+- 🔄 **A2A Protocol**: Standardized agent-to-agent communication over HTTPS
 - 🎯 **Intelligent Orchestration**: Flexible routing - calls 1 agent for simple tasks, all 5 for complete campaigns
-- 🌐 **A2A Protocol**: Distributed, network-addressable agents with standardized communication
 - 📊 **Planning-First Approach**: Orchestrator creates execution plan before delegating
+- 📝 **Notion MCP Integration**: Project Manager creates tasks directly in Notion via Model Context Protocol
 - 🔍 **Built-in Observability**: Comprehensive logging and delegation tracking via plugins
-- ☁️ **Cloud-Native**: Deploy to Google Cloud Run (agents) and Vertex AI Agent Engine (orchestrator)
 - 🔧 **AgentTool Pattern**: Wraps remote agents as callable tools for flexible delegation

 ### What It Does